-In 2016, the Company entered into an agreement for office space located in Cambridge, Massachusetts, which was a month-to-month lease, with a related party (see Note 13).
+In 2016, the Company entered into an agreement for office space located in Cambridge, Massachusetts, which was a month-to-month lease.
 The agreement for this space terminated on August 17, 2019.
-The Company recorded rent expense of less than \$0.1 million during the three months ended March 31, 2019.

-In May 2019, the Company entered into a new operating lease agreement for office space totaling 4,210 square feet, located in Boston, Massachusetts with a 62-month term.
+In May 2019, the Company entered into a new operating lease agreement (the "May 2019 Lease Agreement") for office space totaling 4,210 square feet, located in Boston, Massachusetts with a 62-month term.
 The lease includes a rent escalation clause which results in cash rental payments of approximately \$0.3 million annually.
 Rent expense is being recognized on a straight-line basis over the lease term.
-In addition to the base rent, the Company is also responsible for its share of operating expenses, electricity and real estate taxes, in accordance with the terms of the Lease Agreement.
-The Company provided a security deposit of approximately \$0.1 million in May 2019, which is included as a component of other assets on the Company's condensed consolidated balance sheets as of March 31, 2020 and December 31, 2019.
+In addition to the base rent, the Company is also responsible for its share of operating expenses, electricity and real estate taxes, in accordance with the terms of the May 2019 Lease Agreement.
+The Company provided a security deposit of approximately \$0.1 million in May 2019, which is included as a component of other assets on the Company's unaudited condensed consolidated balance sheets as of June 30, 2021 and December 31, 2020.
 The Company occupied the space in August 2019 and commenced recognition of rent expense.
-The Company recorded rent expense of approximately \$0.1 million during the three months ended March 31, 2020.
+The Company recorded rent expense of less than \$0.1 million during the three months ended June 30, 2021, and approximately \$0.1 million during the six months ended June 30, 2021.